lorenzhs/lorenzhs.github.io/_posts/2018-02-24-updating-intel-me-firmware-linux-winpe.md

 First, you need to download a Windows 10 installer image from [Microsoft's download page](https://www.microsoft.com/software-download/windows10ISO).
 Don't worry, we're not going to install it.
-Windows 10 is required for newer machines (Kaby Lake and newer, for laptops that's the Core i3/i5/i7 7XXX series), on older machines you can also use Windows 7.
+Windows 10 is required for newer machines (Kaby Lake and newer, for laptops that's the Core i3/i5/i7 7xxx series), on older machines you can also use that old Windows 7 image you still have lying around somewhere.
 Mount the installer image:

 ```bash
 sudo mount -o loop,ro Win10_1709_English_x64.iso /mnt